 Partners and Associates

-Anne Burrows, MSW, LICSW, is a Board Certified Diploma in clinical social work (BCD) and a co-founder of CPS.
-She practices psychodynamic psychotherapy work with a cultural sensitivity acquired from her previous residence in Europe, Africa and Asia, her experience as a staff therapist with the DC Institute of Mental Health in Annacostia, and her pro-bono work as chair of a committee of volunteers at the World Bank assisting international spouses and their families in their acculturation process.
-Ms Burrows has been in practice for 25 years and incorporates the benefits of insight meditations and mindfulness into her work.
-Ms Burrows received her MSW from the University of Maryland, and is a graduate of the Washington School of Psychiatry's Advanced Psychotherapy Training Program.
+Anne Burrows, MSW, LCSW-C, is a board certified diplomate in clinical social work and a co-founder of CPS.
+She practices psychodynamic psychotherapy with a cultural sensitivity acquired from her previous residence in Europe, Africa and Asia, her experience as staff therapist with the DC Institute of Mental Health in Anacostia and her pro-bono work as chair of a committee of volunteers at the World Bank assisting international spouses and their families in their acculturation process.
+Ms Burrows has had 32 years of experience working with individuals, as well as couples and families.
+She also has extensive experience in guiding clients in their parenting skills.
+Ms Burrows incorporates the benefits of insight meditation and mindfulness in her work for she has chaired the Study Group "The Couch and The Tree: dialogues in psychoanalysis and Buddhism" since it's inception in 2004 within the Washington School of Psychiatry until the group's present more informal setting.